gammu/gammu/docs/manual/gammu/index.rst

     .. note:: Some phones will ask for PIN even with ``SOFT`` option.
     .. warning:: Some phones will reset user data on ``HARD`` reset.

+.. option:: screenshot filename

+    Captures phone screenshot and saves it as filename.
+The extension is automatically appended to filename based on what data phone provides.

 Batch mode commands
 -------------------